-Now that I have covered the Title & Meta settings, I will guide you through the Social Media settings.
+Now that I have covered the Search Appearance settings, I will guide you through the Social Media settings.
 The social Settings page is located under the SEO menu in the admin sidebar.

 There are five tabs on the Social settings page:

 Social Media profiles in this tab allow Search Engines to know which social profiles are associated with your site.

 Fill in all the social media profile URLs of your company.
 If you run a personal site, link to your personal URLs.

 The Facebook tab allows you to set up Open Graph meta data for your site.

 Social Networks like Facebook use Open Graph meta data to better understand what your content is about.
 I recommend you to keep this enabled.